She became a multi-millionaire five years ago, but to this day, entrepreneur Lim Qing Ru steadfastly refuses to lead an extravagant lifestyle.

 Qing Ru (first row, second from right) was part of the University Scholars Club’s Executive Committee while she was in NUS.

-She also credits the support provided by the NUS Enterprise’s Overseas College (NOC) Programme for helping to make the Zopim venture successful.
+She also credits the support provided by NUS Enterprise’s NUS Overseas Colleges (NOC) Programme for helping to make the Zopim venture successful.

 “When we first started out…we were one of the very few start-ups in NUS around, and it was very easy for us to get various resources from the University,” says Qing Ru.
 “What we lacked then was the rich entrepreneurial ecosystem that we have now and predecessors who could share their experience with us.